MarkMindCkm/obsidian-markmind/README.md

 1. add more options of canvas size in setting tab
 2. optimize the logic of the pop-up node setting box
 3. support export mindmap to html , use ctrl + p , then you can find export to html command , notice :
    - not support blank link
    - not suport ![[svg/pdf/mp4]] , only support ![[png/jpg]] in node , image in mindmap must be local
    - support export mathematical formul
    - not support mobile
+   - If the mind map is too large, it cannot be exported  , max export size is 16384 * 16384 (px)

 ---